indigobio/cfn-templates/README.md

+#Contents

+The contents of this repo are a) always in flux, and b) currently consist of:

+* "chef_bucket", "dereg_queue," "rds," "stacks," and "vpc" folders, which describe Indigo Bioautomation's infrastructure.
+* A "utils" folder, which contains:
+  * A "jenkins" folder, containing groovy scripts to use with the workflow DSL plugin
+  * A few scripts, most notably a "snapshots.sh" script that copies snapshots between regions, based on "backup_id" tags.

+The majority of the contents of this repository are specific to my employer, but feel free to browse around.
+I make heavy use of https://github.com/sparkleformation/ tool set to dynamically bring up our infrastructure.

 #Setting up a Jenkins Server

 Start off by obtaining:

 * AWS credentials, and/or
 * Infrajenkins AWS credentials
 * The indigo-bootstrap.pem SSH key

 Then follow these steps.